sylumer/ste-mux/.github/README.md

 # Ste-Mux

 ## Description
 Ste-Mux is a [SwiftBar](https://github.com/swiftbar/SwiftBar) plugin to provide a way to quickly create, access, and terminate terminal multiplexer (`tmux`) sessions.
-It allws you to interact with ad hoc sessions as well as preconfigured `tmux` sessions.
+It allows you to interact with ad hoc sessions as well as preconfigured `tmux` sessions.

 In addition to the `tmux` entries, the plugin allows you to create additional entries for other shell commands.
 For example, you could trigger predefined SSH sessions, download some data using a `curl` command, or trigger a pre-existing shell script.